hyunwuklee0519/hyunwuklee0519.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-05-01
+date: 2024-11-03
 inline: true
 related_posts: false
 ---

-The paper, <a href="https://www.sciencedirect.com/science/article/pii/S1383762124000894">'SHREG: A Shift Register-Based Hardware Accelerator for Efficient and Scalable Graph Neural Network Training'</a>, has been accepted to Journal of Systems Architecture (JSA).
+A paper has been conditionally accepted for HPCA 2025!
+I am a co-first author of the paper.
+Details will be shared after the camera-ready version is finalized.